FOR608: Enterprise-Class Incident Response & Threat Hunting™

 • Overview

 Section 6 will serve as a capstone for the class and a chance for students to put into practice the knowledge they've gained thus far.
 We will be providing an exercise that focuses on utilizing the tools and techniques discussed in the previous five sections of the course.
-Students will be provided a data set from a compromised environment spanning multiple host operating systems and cloud environments.
-Students will need to utilize the tools and techniques they've learned to uncover the steps of the breach, end-to-end.
+Students will be provided with a data set from a compromised environment spanning multiple host operating systems and cloud environments.
+Students will utilize tools and techniques learned throughout the course to uncover the steps of the breach, end-to-end.
 In the live classroom setting, students will work in small teams to divide and conquer the analysis in order to solve this complex case most efficiently, similar to real-world incident response scenarios.

 Exercises